List of multilingual presidents of the United States: Woodrow Wilson

 Woodrow Wilson learned German as part of earning his Ph.D. in history and political science from Johns Hopkins University.
 However, he never claimed proficiency in the language.
 While he did read German sources when they were available, he often complained about the amount of time and effort it took him.

 Herbert Hoover

+Herbert Hoover spoke Latin and some Mandarin Chinese.

-Herbert Hoover and his wife, Lou Hoover, once translated a book from Latin to English.
-The pair took five years, and sacrificed much of their spare time, to translating the Latin mining tract De re metallica.
+Hoover and his wife, Lou, translated De re metallica, a 16th-century tract on mining written in Latin.
+The effort took five years, during which the Hoovers sacrificed much of their spare time.
 While at Stanford University, Hoover had access to the extensive library of John Casper Branner, where he found the important mining book which had never been fully translated into English.
-For years, five nights of the week were spent translating the book, including naming objects that the author had merely described.
-The Hoovers also spoke some Mandarin Chinese, having lived in China from April 1899 until August 1900.
+For years, five nights of the week were spent translating the book, including naming objects that the author had merely described, drawing on their own subject-matter knowledge (Herbert being a mining engineer and Lou being a geologist as well as a Latinist).
+The Hoovers' translation is still considered definitive and has been the model for later translations of De re metallica into other modern languages.

+The Hoovers learned Mandarin while living in China from April 1899 until August 1900.
 Lou Hoover studied the language daily in China but Herbert Hoover confessed that he "never absorbed more than a hundred words."
 Still, the two would converse in their limited Mandarin when they wanted to keep their conversations private from guests or the press.